 Both come with loss, but the loss of CE5-2.1 is less, and the additional complexity advantage is low.
 CE5-2.1 could be interesting as additional complexity reduction, but it is not necessary to conduct viewing, as the source of artifacts is likely not due to quantization of filter coefficients.
 Could be an interesting candidate as add-on to whatever base is used.

-CE5-3-1 is not really a combination test, but using a 5x5 filter shape (larger than CB, and even larger than 5-1.1), and also sends 13 coefficients instead of 8.
+CE5-3-1 is not really a combination test, but using a 5x5 filter shape (larger than C.B., and even larger than 5-1.1), and also sends 13 coefficients instead of 8.
 This increases the overall number of operations, and in particular for software could decrease the throughput.

 CE5-3-2 combines the complexity reduction of 5-1.4 and 5-2.1.
-This is the most aggressive reduction of complexity that is investigated in this CE, however also decreasing the performance (0.3-0.4% relative to CB).
+This is the most aggressive reduction of complexity that is investigated in this CE, however also decreasing the performance (0.3-0.4% relative to C.B.).
 Better investigate this in terms of visual quality rather than 5-1.4.

-Revisit after further complexity analysis, and after conducting the visual investigation of CB and 5-3.2.
+Revisit after further complexity analysis, and after conducting the visual investigation of C.B. and 5-3.2.
 Provided that there are no visual problems, further decision for possible adoption to be made on basis of tradeoff objective performance vs. complexity.

 Further discussion Fri 10 Jan.
 1120: